 The real beauty of exploring the world alone is that you have the freedom to do whatever you want to do, guilt-free.
 That’s damn exciting… and fairly nerve-wracking.
 But never fear!
 I’ve made the mistakes so that you don’t have to, and come to some very interesting realisations in the process.

-Here’s what you need to know.
+Here’s what you need to know:

 So I am a complete nerd when it comes to ancient Roman history.
-I love the out-of-this-world architecture, the fascinating religious practices, and realising that there’s actually not that much that separates us and the people of ancient worlds.
+I love the architecture, the religions, and comparing ancient societies to today's world.
+Also: I love pasta.

-So naturally making Rome and Pompeii my first destinations for the year was the best decision I ever made.
-It taught me one vital thing: that it's incredibly important to consider your own personality and interests when planning your itinerary.
+Making Rome and Pompeii my first destinations for the year was the best decision I made.
+It taught me that it's incredibly important to consider your own personality and interests when planning your itinerary.
 If you want a truly fulfilling experience, think beyond the most #travelgram-worthy destinations.
 I guarantee you’ll still get some pretty amazing shots along the way.

-Mount Vesuvius, Pompeii
+Mount Vesuvius, Pompeii.

 #2: The time of year can make all the difference.
-Be prepared for it.

 Your level of independence is going to skyrocket because the main person you’ve got to rely on is yourself.
 You’ll become a logistical god.
-The reason for this is that you’ll find out pretty quickly that missing connections, being nervous at the airport, and suddenly getting sick while you're alone are not fun experiences to have.
-You’ll want to avoid them at all costs.
-The reassuring news is that there are ways to minimise the impact of derailed plans and prevent a mental breakdown (yes, this may happen).
+The reason for this is that you’ll find out pretty quickly that things like missing trains and being nervous at the airport are not fund when you're alone.
+The reassuring news is that there are ways to minimise the impact of changed plans and avoid a mental breakdown.

 YOU’VE GOT THIS.

 TIP: Be patient with yourself, plan ahead, and give yourself time.
 You will make mistakes.
 But giving yourself enough time to travel from place to place and figure out your next steps will reduce your stress levels a lot.
-Ask yourself a few key questions before you hop on a plane: How do I get from the airport to my accommodation?
+Ask yourself a few important questions before you fly: How do I get from the airport to my accommodation?
 Can I book anything in advance?
 Do I have medicine packed?
 How is the public transport system in this place?
 If all else fails, talk to the locals!
 They’ll have insider information, and might lead you to amazing places like this:

 #4: Your phone will be your new best friend.
-Use it to its full potential.

-St Gilgen Zwölferhorn, Salzburg - My friends wouldn't have believed I did this gorgeous hike without the proof on my phone.
+St Gilgen Zwölferhorn, Salzburg.
+My friends wouldn't have believed I did this gorgeous hike without the proof on my phone.

 #5: You’ll get lonely, even if you think you won’t.
-Stay connected.

 Hello!
 I'm Taylor, a Marketing Coordinator here at AIM Overseas.
 What I also am is a mediocre salsa dancing amateur, a lover of modern art, and someone who falls over a lot.
 Studying overseas in Germany for a year in 2015 changed my life for the better.... so much so that I did it again for three months in Spain after I graduated two years later.
 I'm passionate about helping students get overseas during their degree, as well as encouraging anyone to dive out of their comfort zone to travel!